Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 What can you do?

-Earlier this year, my husband and I decided to take a 30-day fast from TV.
-We felt that we were spending so much time with TV that we were becoming addicted.
+Earlier this year, my husband and I decided to take a 30-day fast from TV in our marriage.
+We felt that we were spending so much time watching TV that we were becoming addicted.
 At first, we didn’t know what to do with ourselves or how to wind down for the evening.
-But after a week without TV, we were reading books together, praying together, having real conversations and spending more time outside.
+But after a week without TV, we were reading books together, praying together, having real conversations, and spending more time outside.
 Once the 30 days were up, we didn’t even want to watch TV.

-You might not want to stop watching TV as we did, but maybe you can try watching one episode instead of five or only watching three days a week instead of seven.
+You might not want to stop watching TV in your marriage as we did, but maybe you can try watching one episode instead of five or only watching three days a week instead of seven.
 And maybe you could choose shows with better content.

-What else can you fill your time with?
+What else can you fill your time with other than watching TV?

 Here’s a list of things you can do with your spouse when you’re not watching TV: